braze-inc/braze-docs/_docs/_partners/technology_partners/channel_extensions/loyalty/talonone.md

 #### Step Five: Storing the Talon.One result

-Add the "save" parameter at the end to store the Talon.One response as a Braze variable.
+Add the **save** parameter at the end to store the Talon.One response as a Braze variable.
 In the example below, the Talon.One response is being saved in a variable name _result_.

 ![Talon.One Save Response]({% image_buster /assets/img/talonone_save_response.png %})